Becoming a Catholic

 Many of these can be ordered from Liturgical Training Publications.

-Guide for Training Initiation Ministers: An Introduction to the RCIA
+Guide for Training Initiation Ministers: An Introduction to the OCIA

 by Michael Ruzicki